trishume/trishume.github.com/_posts/2016-02-02-a-reverse-engineering-adventure-eye-tribes-usb-protocol.md

 This is post is also not ment to bash The Eye Tribe.
 They're my second favourite eye tracking company after [Pupil Labs](https://pupil-labs.com/pupil/).
 Despite their closed source software they are still significantly more open than most other eye tracking companies with orders of magnitude lower cost.

+## Update 2

+I've now figured out how to properly retrieve high resolution 60fps video at the full 10 bit depth.
+The tracker has a variety of resolutions available, higher resolutions only work with lower frame rates.
+The highest resolution is 2304x1536 which is available at 27FPS.
+Some of the resolutions offered are scaled down versions of the full image, whereas others are cropped areas of it.
+In order to get the full 60FPS you have to lower the exposure time, which significantly increases the noiseness of the image.

+The pixels are encoded in YUY2 format where the lowest 8 bits of brightness are in the Y component and the highest 2 are in the UV component.

+I've created a [project on Github called SmartGaze](https://github.com/trishume/SmartGaze) where I've done a little bit of work on implementing eye tracking algorithms for the Eye Tribe.
+So far I've retrieved the raw feed using [libuvc](https://github.com/ktossell/libuvc), found the eye regions using glints, and then used an implementation of the [Starburst algorithm](http://thirtysixthspan.com/openEyes/software.html) to locate the iris ellipse.
+The repo is released under the GPLv2 but [an earlier commit](https://github.com/trishume/SmartGaze/tree/d8cc7a767f6a451d69905a9d67a95e16d14f401a) containing just the code to read the raw 10 bit feed is released under the MIT license.
+I may or may not decide to finish this given that I recently got a [Steelseries Sentry](https://steelseries.com/gaming-controllers/sentry-gaming-eye-tracker) that works well for me when I run it in a Windows VM and [pipe the data over UDP](https://gist.github.com/trishume/b25492f25fc8ebe01dd9) to my mac.

+Here's a video of the raw feed.
+The fact that you can hardly see the pupils in this video is a product of how I reduced the 10 bit image down to 8 bits, as well as not setting the PU_GAIN UVC control.
+More recent commits of SmartGaze use a much brighter video, but one that washes out details of the face.

+<iframe width="660" height="495" src="https://www.youtube.com/embed/nfCrLg9DnGc" frameborder="0" allowfullscreen></iframe>